MarquetteQuantum/OZONEData/README.md

 4) Symmetric 16O17O16O and asymmetric 16O16O17O ozone molecules with single substitution of a rare heavy isotope 17O;
 5) The heaviest ozone 18O18O18O that includes three 18O isotopes.

-For each state, we reported its energy and, for the metastable states (quantum resonances), we reported their widths (inverse of lifetimes).
-We also reported rotational constants for each vibrational state.
-Finally, for each state we determined its character in terms of probabilities in the covalently-bound deep well and in the weak-interaction van der Waals region of the potential energy susrface, and its symmetry properties in terms of probabilities of symmetric and asymmetric isotopomers.
+For each rotational-vibrational state we reported its energy, width (inverse of lifetime for the metastable states above dissociation threshold), and rotational constants.
+Also, for each state we determined its character in terms of:
+a) Probabilities in the covalently-bound deep well and in the weak-interaction van der Waals region of the potential energy susrface;
+b) Its symmetry properties in terms of probabilities of symmetric and asymmetric isotopomers.

-Also included are Matlab scripts for the processing of this database.
-Not intended for external use at thime.
+Also included are Matlab scripts for the processing of this database (not intended for external use at this time).